svn2github/transistortester/Software/trunk/mega328_wei_st7565/ReadMe.txt

 You should not use the accu with a voltage below 2.8V.

 ===========================================================
-Please note, that another simular version is also available!
+Please note, that another simular version labled VANVELL ELC is also available!

 One main difference is a 12-pin female header.
-The layout is probably:
+The layout is found by Janusz B. :
 Pin  Signal
- 1    GND
- 2    VCC
- 3    ?
- 4    ?
- 5    ?
- 6    ?
- 7    GND   ISP
+12    GND  LCD-CS
+11    PD0  LCD-Reset
+10    PD1  LCD-RS
+ 9    PD3  LCD-SI
+ 8    PD2  LCD-SCLK
- 8    VCC   ISP
+ 7    VCC   ISP + LCD
+ 6    GND   ISP + LCD
+ 5    150 Ohm to VCC   +LED
- 9    MOSI  ISP
+ 4    MOSI  ISP
-10    MISO  ISP
+ 3    MISO  ISP
-11    SCLK  ISP
+ 2    SCLK  ISP
-12    Reset ISP
+ 1    Reset ISP

 Please note, that the sequence of ISP-GND and ISP-VCC is different for both versions.
+You can not use the same ISP adapter.
+The signals of the LCD-Modul are also not in the same sequence!